Skyler Tse

 Strong systems work, demands strong documentation.
 While early exploration involved the usual messiness—whiteboards, sticky notes, personal mapping sessions—the final deliverables were intentionally structured for longevity and cross-system clarity.

 Every screen was built with clean hierarchy, labeled components, and clearly defined spacing rules.
-Margin systems, border radii, color application standards, and state-based behaviors (like hover stroke interactions) were all documented to ensure continuity—with explicit callouts for where Q Design diverged from or extended base SLDS patterns.
+Margin systems, border radii, color application standards, and state-based behaviors (like hover stroke interactions) were all documented to ensure continuity—with explicit callouts for where Q Design diverged from, or extended base SLDS patterns.

 If another designer or engineer needed to inherit the work, they could do so without reverse-engineering decisions or guessing which system governed which behavior.